Chapter 9: Weakness

-Battle mode still on high guard he pressed into the bond and found Bluestreak panicking and as he turned his many eyes he saw what was wrong immediately.
+Battle mode still on high guard he pressed into the bond and found Bluestreak panicking.
+He immediately turned his many optics to see what was wrong.
 Bluestreak had energon leaking down his back, staining his grey armor an unsightly color.
 From the looks of it, it was near the port so it was probably a rough release though pulling it out would have been more destructive.
 Not that Blue probably knew or cared about the latter fact.
-He was in agony, if the bond was any indication as well as the blubbering, but such pain should be expected from new wiring that also had energon loss.
+He was in agony, if the bond was any indication as well as the blubbering, but such pain should be expected from new wiring.

-The scorpion-bot, wanting to tell his caretaker to remain calm, pressed into the bond especially with the way the young mech was choking in the dirty cement as his shoulders shivered.
-Slowly backing up towards the young bot, he turned his optics to the only threat in the room now that he knew his Master's status: Barricade.
+The scorpion-bot, wanting to tell his host to remain calm, pressed into the bond, especially with the way the young mech was choking in the dirty cement.
+Slowly backing up towards the young bot, he turned his optics to the only threat in the room: Barricade.

 Slagger.
 He didn't trust him, but he knew that Barricade spoiled Frenzy.
 That still didn't answer why he was in this strange building with Barricade and Frenzy, his master's drone-port damaged.
 Finally getting to his youngling, he started clicking, pressing into the bond to try and get some answers.
 Bluestreak merely shivered, fingers digging into the cement.

 Part of him wanted to scold the young master for his stupidity, but Scorponok resisted.
 If it wasn't for Barricade … he would probably be dead.
-Getting lower on his legs, Scorponok could only hiss and click away his distaste though he was sure Barricade would get the point.
+Getting lower on his legs, Scorponok could only hiss and click away his distaste.

-Loving how Scorponok seemed to shift uneasily from side to side, nervous and frightened as if the earth was falling away from his feet, Barricade shook his head.
+Loving how Scorponok seemed to shift uneasily from side to side, nervous and frightened for his forming bond, Barricade shook his head.
 It was pathetic for a Decepticon to be so sensitive.

-Sneering, Barricade allowed his distaste to be known, "You are pathetic.
+Sneering, Barricade allowed his distaste to be known.
+"You are pathetic, bug.
 A true drone would have allowed himself to starve then attach himself to an Autobot.
 It's softened your spark."